-In the 1831 article “The Co-operation of Churches”, Alexander Campbell and Walter Scott presented the Biblical basis for co-operating churches within “districts”.
+In the 1831 article “The Co-operation of Churches,” Alexander Campbell and Walter Scott presented the biblical basis for co-operating churches within “districts.”
 Co-operation should be greatly encouraged.
-Few congregations work together toward common goals any more, and there are “non-institutional” congregations that reject such a Scriptural practice.
-You will also see that preachers and elders are not the only ones’ paid.
-Here is an exert from what Campbell had to say,
+Few congregations work together toward common goals any more, and “non-institutional” congregations reject such a scriptural practice.
+Here is an exert from what Campbell had to say:

 1. The churches were districted in the age of the Apostles.
 This is evident from the classifications so frequently mentioned in the Epistles.
 For example: ‘The churches of Galatia,’ mentioned 1 Cor. xvi.
 1. ‘The churches of Macedonia,’ mentioned 2 Cor. viii.
 1. ‘The churches of Judea,’ named Gal. i.
 22. ‘The churches of Asia,’ spoken of 1 Cor. xvi.
 19. That they were so districted with a reference to some object, or for some cause, must be obvious.
 The question now is, For what cause were they so districted?
 This we answer in the form of a separate proposition–

 2. The churches planted in those districts of country, because of some local and discriminating interest, as well as because of their co-operation for certain specified purposes, were denominated from the districts of country in which they lived.